dandi/dandi-cli/docs/source/cmdline/move.rst

-:program:`dandi move`
+:program:`lincbrain move`
 =====================

 ::

-    dandi [<global options>] move [<options>] <src-path> ... <dest-path>
+    lincbrain [<global options>] move [<options>] <src-path> ... <dest-path>
-    dandi [<global options>] move --regex [<options>] <pattern> <replacement>
+    lincbrain [<global options>] move --regex [<options>] <pattern> <replacement>

-Move or rename assets in a local Dandiset and/or on the server.
-The :program:`dandi move` command takes one of more source paths of the assets to move, followed by a destination path indicating where to move them to.
+Move or rename assets in a local dataset and/or on the server.
+The :program:`lincbrain move` command takes one of more source paths of the assets to move, followed by a destination path indicating where to move them to.
 Paths given on the command line must use forward slashes (``/``) as path separators, even on Windows.
-In addition, when running the command inside a subdirectory of a Dandiset, all paths must be relative to the subdirectory, even if only operating on the remote Dandiset.
-(The exception is when the ``--dandiset`` option is given in order to operate on an arbitrary remote Dandiset, in which case any local Dandiset is ignored and paths are interpreted relative to the root of the remote Dandiset.)
+In addition, when running the command inside a subdirectory of a dataset, all paths must be relative to the subdirectory, even if only operating on the remote dataset.
+(The exception is when the ``--dandiset`` option is given in order to operate on an arbitrary remote dataset, in which case any local dataset is ignored and paths are interpreted relative to the root of the remote dataset.)

 If there is more than one source path, or if the destination path either names an existing directory or ends in a trailing forward slash (``/``), then the